matthewcorven/alt-tab/source/_posts/debugging--the-unsung-skill-of-software-development.md

 Having a new local branch for each attempt can be a lifesaver when you need to revisit a previously discarded trial.
 This prevents the dreaded scenario of having to recreate changes you've painstakingly undone.

 1.  **Celebrate the Small Wins**
 Each little discovery that helps shed light on the issue is a win.
 Celebrate it by walking away.
-Allow your mind to absorb the information as you shifting your focus for a bit before diving back in.
+Allow your mind to absorb the information as you shift your focus for a bit before diving back in.

 ## Wrap-Up